-Please review the Department of Housing and Residence Life's Refund Policy before submission of the Residential Contract Release Request Form.
+Please review the University's Refund Schedule (below) before submission of the Residential Contract Release Request Form.
 You should not enter into any additional off campus lease agreements until you have been notified of your release.

 *Contracts at the Flats at Three Seven Four are not eligible for Contract Release.*

 100% refund: August 25-September 5, 2014